-- In no case will we accept GRE or GMAT scores that are more than five years old.
+- In no case will we accept GMAT scores that are more than five years old.

 Frequently Asked Questions and Rule Clarifications

-No. If you do not fall within the categories above, an LSAT score will be an application requirement.
+No. If you do not fall within the categories above, an LSAT or GRE score will be an application requirement.

-If you have taken the LSAT, you are required to submit this score.
-You may choose to also submit your GRE or GMAT scores, and all scores will be considered during our review process.
+If you have taken the LSAT or GRE, you are required to submit this score.
+You may choose to also submit your GMAT score, and all scores will be considered during our review process.

-You must register with the LSAC’s Credential Assembly Service and submit a CAS Report if you are applying with a GRE or GMAT score.
+You must register with the LSAC’s Credential Assembly Service and submit a CAS Report if you are applying with a GMAT score.
 The CAS fee will not be waived.

 All applications are given full consideration in accordance with our holistic review process.
-Berkeley Law does not have cut-off scores for the LSAT, GRE, or GMAT.
+Berkeley Law does not have cut-off scores for any standardized test.

-If you are retaking the GRE/GMAT for the purpose of applying to a graduate or professional degree program, we will accept your new score.
-If you are not concurrently applying to another program, you need to submit an LSAT score.
+If you are retaking the GMAT for the purpose of applying to a graduate or professional degree program, we will accept your new score.
+If you are not concurrently applying to another program, you need to submit an LSAT or GRE score.

 Yes.
-You will be considered an LSAT applicant, and we will treat your GRE/GMAT score as an addendum.
-An unofficial score report is sufficient.
+We will treat your GMAT score as an addendum.
+An unofficial score report attached to your application as an addendum is sufficient.